- Walk through beautiful scenery along the Giant's Causeway

 Day 3: Fair Head Loop Hike

-This hike takes you around the magnificent coastal route of Murlough and Fair Head.
+This 3.4-mile hike takes you around the magnificent coastal route of Murlough and Fair Head.
 The path hugs the coast and offers dramatic cliff drops and views of the sea.
-If it's a misty day with poor visibility, there are several looped walks from the car park at Fair Head Farm that can be enjoyed instead.
+If it's a misty day with poor visibility, there are several looped walks from the parking lot at Fair Head Farm that can be enjoyed instead.
 You'll stay another night in Ballycastle.

 Day 4: Hike From Larrybane to the Giant's Causeway

 Get ready to experience one of the best coastal walks in Ireland.
-The hike from Larrybane to the Giant's Causeway is a favorite due to its varied geology, views across to Scotland, and the portions of cliffs and beaches.
-As a bonus, you'll pass by Ireland’s smallest church and experience the legend of Finn McCool.
+The 8.5-mile hike from Larrybane to the Giant's Causeway is a favorite due to its varied geology, views across to Scotland, and the portions of cliffs and beaches.
+As a bonus, you'll pass by Ireland’s smallest church and learn about the legend of Finn McCool.

-Beginning at Larrybane Visitor Centre, you'll start your walk towards the world-famous Carrick-a-Rede rope bridge.
+Beginning at Larrybane Visitor Center, you'll start your walk towards the world-famous Carrick-a-Rede Rope Bridge.
 The bridge spans an 80-foot ravine that connects to Carrick-a-Rede Island, a must-do for every visitor.
 You'll find it a fitting beginning to an exhilarating day’s walk.
 From here, it's only a short distance via the coastal path to the little village of Ballintoy.
 Be sure to stop in the little harbor at the foot of the cliffs.

-You'll continue through the scenic beach at White Park Bay and towards Portbraddan, stopping at Ireland’s tiniest church measuring only 12ft by 6.5ft.
+You'll continue through the scenic beach at White Park Bay and towards Portbraddan, stopping at Ireland’s tiniest church.
 Continue to the ruins of Dunseverick Castle, along the cliff path around Benbane Head, and on to the Giant’s Causeway.
 After hearing the myth of Finn McCool, the Irish giant taking on his Scottish rival, you'll be transferred back to Ballycastle.

 Day 5: Travel from Ballycastle to Belfast